codio/knowledge/source/common/develop/websecuritybrowsercapabilities.rst

 ****************************

-1. Open the menu by clicking Safari in the top left
+1. Open the menu by clicking Safari in the top left.
-2. Click on Settings
+2. Click on Settings.
-3. Click the "Advanced" tab
+3. Click the "Advanced" tab.
-4. Uncheck "Block all cookies"
+4. Uncheck "Block all cookies".

 .. image:: /img/SafariCookies25.png